-The campus provides a variety of vending machines that sell, water, soft drinks, and juices.
-Machines are located in the Student Center Lounge and buildings C, D, 600, 900, 1000 (Tech.
-Center), and 3000 (Allied Health Building).
+The campus provides a variety of vending machines that sell snacks, water, sodas, and juices.
+Machines are located in the Student Center Lounge and buildings A, C, D, 300, 600, 900, 1000 (Tech.
+Center), 2000 (Student Services and Administration Building), and 3000 (Allied Health Building).
 Private companies service the vending machines.
-Malfunctions should be reported to Student Support Services in Building B. Also, water bottle filling stations are located in the Building E lounge, the Allied Health Building, and the Student Center lounge.
+Malfunctions of the machines should be reported to Student Support Services in Building B.